mengyu-yang/unkidnappable_robot/README.md

  # The Un-Kidnappable Robot: Acoustic Localization of Sneaking People

 [[arXiv](https://arxiv.org/abs/2310.03743)] [[Website](https://sites.google.com/view/unkidnappable-robot)]

 ## The Robot Kidnapper Dataset

-We collect ...
+We collect the Robot Kidnapper Dataset, consisting of 4-channel audio paired with 360 degree RGB video frames.
+You can download the dataset here: [link]()

+Please download and extract both zip files. `robot_kidnapper_dataset.zip` contains a folder with the training and test examples and `robot_kidnapper_empty_dataset.zip` contains a folder with the empty room recordings used for data augmentation and background subtraction.

 ## Installation instructions